ingo/ingo.github.io/_recipes/biryani.md

 time: 1 hour 20 minutes
 title: Biryani
 ---
+This
+  recipe can be made with chicken, lamb, or even cauliflower.
+It's packed with incredible flavors and textures in every bite.

 ### Ingredients

 * `750g` chicken thighs, skin on, bone in, halved along bone